Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly for Retirement?
 Yes

-The population loss is something to keep in mind, but with its casual ambiance, seaside location, abundant beaches, good hospital, outdoor recreation and average crime rate, Englewood is worth consideration at retirement time.
+With its casual ambiance, seaside location, abundant beaches, good hospital, outdoor recreation and safe neighborhoods, Englewood is worth consideration at retirement time.

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.